- Home

 A housing shortage and rock-bottom interest rates have helped to drive enormous capital returns from bricks and mortar in the last 10 years.
 According to the Office for National Statistics (ONS), the average house price rose from £177,971 in December 2013 to £284,691 in December 2023.

-On top of your capital gains, the average rental yield in the UK is 3.63%, according to SevenCapital, and anything over this is considered a high yield.
+On top of your capital gains, the average rental yield in the UK is 5.6%, according to Zoopla, and anything over this is considered a high yield.
 For example, if you bought a property for £300,000 and were able to get £1,300 in rent each month, your rental yield would be 5.2%.

 But is investing in property still likely to produce generous returns?
-The future is less unclear for house prices, with interest rates on the rise and a recession placing pressure on the market.
-Like any investment, returns aren’t guaranteed, and you need to consider the costs involved in buy to let that may take a chunk out of your profits (more on this below).
+The future is unclear for house prices, with interest rates remaining high and no clear idea as to when they will fall.
+Like any investment, returns aren’t guaranteed, and you need to consider the costs involved in owning a buy to let property that may take a chunk out of your profits (more on this below).

 Bear in mind, too, that the income you actually receive from a buy to let property will depend on a wide range of factors such as where you buy, vacant periods, and tax obligations.
 Read more in our guide Is buy to let a good investment?